Regulatory Compliance (HSE)

 - Description – The description or title of the regulation.
 It has a long description field, the Details field at the bottom of this tab.

 - Applies To – The type of record against which the regulation applies.
-There is a value list with values of Asset, Generic, Hazard, Item Master, Job Plan, Location, Permit and Certificate Type, Preventive Maintenance, Work Order.
+There is a value list with values of Asset, Generic, Hazard, Item Master, Job Plan, A physical place where assets exist and where work can be performed.
+More, Permit and Certificate Type, Preventive Maintenance, Work Order.
 GENERIC is the default, and this means that the regulation can be selected across all applications.
 Any of the other values mean that the regulation can only be selected in the application referenced.
 You may need to duplicate the record if you wish it to be used on two or more specific applications but not elsewhere, for example Hazard and Item Master.

 - Status – The status field is read-only and is changed using the action Change Status.
 Valid values are DRAFT, ACTIVE, INACTIVE, with DRAFT being the default.
 At ACTIVE and INACTIVE states, the regulation record is read-only, it can only be modified at DRAFT status.